apeschar/esbuild-vue/README.md

 This plugin lets you import [Vue single-file components][sfc] when bundling with [esbuild].
 This plugin works with Vue 2.

+Multiple Vue imports are built in parallel using Node.js' worker_threads via [Piscina].

 ## Installation

 ~~~